dmoulton/silk-bootstrap-rails/README.md

 # silk-bootstrap-rails

-silk-bootsrap-rails allows easy use as sprites of the famfamfam silk icons found at <http://www.famfamfam.com/lab/icons/silk>.
-I appreciate the free release of these icons, as well as the favbulous for the instructions on how to turn them into sprites <http://goo.gl/DLvvj>.
+silk-bootsrap-rails allows easy use of the famfamfam silk icons found at <http://www.famfamfam.com/lab/icons/silk> as bootsrap icons.
+I appreciate the free release of these icons, as well as favbulous for the instructions on how to turn them into sprites <http://goo.gl/DLvvj>.

 ## Installation